purwar1997/shopease/README.md

 - JSON server to handle incoming API requests
 - pm2 to ensure that json-server keeps running as a process
 - Morgan to log information about HTTP requests
+- Hosted on DigitalOcean droplet using Nginx as a web server

 ## 5. Deployed Link